 1. Pass along the powerful transformation and empowerment that T-Group practice offers,

 2. Help to connect people who have similar values, interests, and desires, and

-3. Point the way to that secret door so that we can have more aliveness, magic, and intimacy in dating, no matter the outcome.
+3. Point the way to that potency and aliveness so that we can have more magic and intimacy in dating, no matter the outcome.

 My hope is that you will meet some interesting people (yourself included) and gain the skills that will empower you to transform both your experience of dating and the results you get from it.